Richard Miller (singer): Early life and career

 Richard Miller was born April 9, 1926, in Canton, Ohio, as the youngest of 5 children.
 He began singing publicly at age three and a half.
 Before his voice changed, at age 11, he sang hundreds of times in the Canton, Ohio, area.
 Advised not to sing during the voice-change period, he studied piano, cello, and organ, but then returned to singing, in musicals at Lincoln High School in Canton.
 He was drafted upon graduation from high school in 1944, assigned to the 7th Armored Division tank corps and sent to the European theater in January 1945, attached to the British First Army.
 Stationed near Marseilles after the end of hostilities, he took voice lessons with baritone Edouard Tyrand at the Marseilles Conservatory.

 Returning to the U.S. after the war, he pursued undergraduate studies at Westminster Choir College in Princeton NJ before transferring to University of Michigan.
 While in Princeton he met his future wife, linguist and choral singer Mary Dagger.
 They married in 1950, in Washington, DC.

-He earned his M.Mus. degree in Musicology from the University of Michigan and was then awarded a Fulbright Grant to study voice in Rome, Italy, at l’Accademia di Santa Cecilia.
+He earned his M.Mus. degree in musicology from the University of Michigan and was then awarded a Fulbright Grant to study voice in Rome, Italy, at l’Accademia di Santa Cecilia.
 Accompanied by his wife, Mary Norman Dagger Miller, in 1951 he traveled to Italy, where the couple lived for two years.
 In Rome, he studied with Luigi Ricci.
 He then went on to sing for four years as leading lyric tenor at the opera house in Zürich, Switzerland.
-Two of the Millers' five children where born in those years.
+Two of the Millers' five children were born in those years.

 He returned to the U.S. in 1957, and taught singing at the University of Michigan for five years, then at Baldwin-Wallace University and from 1964 at Oberlin Conservatory of Music for over 40 years, till his retirement in 2006.
 During those years, until age 60, he sang hundreds of performances of oratorio and opera, including appearances with the San Francisco and San Antonio Operas.
 He sang often with the Cleveland Orchestra under George Szell, Pierre Boulez, and Louis Lane, including the summer promenade concerts and all five of the Cleveland Orchestra's Lake Erie Opera seasons at Severance Hall.